Disable Security Policy¶

 You will not delete any policy altogether but rather change the validation

-failure action from enforce
+failure action from enforce to audit.

 See also